 Route InformationNorth Ridge Approach

-From here, above a thick grove of conifers, a prominent boulder field streams down from the north summit of Mad Wolf Mountain.
+Look southward to the crumbly, broken slopes of Mad Wolf Mountain.
+A prominent boulder field litters the eastern flanks of the north summit high above a thick patch of low-lying conifers.
 The goal here is to climb towards the boulder field by detouring up and around the trees.
 There, the massive basin encompassing the north face of Mad Wolf comes into view.

 Take note of the impressive, steep white cliff band that wraps all the way around this great basin at approximately 6,800 - 7,000 foot in elevation.
 Directly above the boulder field, a prominent scree field leads uphill through a safe break in the otherwise impassable cliffs.
 Slog up the scree field, where the climbing borders on Class III at the very top due to the extreme looseness of the terrain.
 The crux of the route involves identifying an obvious game trail that leads to the south between two large cliffs.
 Follow the trail for a couple hundred feet, and after passing around a rocky shoulder, the mountainside opens up and the going becomes very straightforward.
 Above the impressive white cliff band, the terrain is almost universally Class II, and one can simply make an ascending traverse across loose scree and talus towards the north summit ridge.